springboardmentor0327/Text_Summarization_Infosys_Internship_Oct2024/README.md

   After implementing the approaches, we compare the three using ROUGE score method similar to the method we used in Extractive Text Summarization.
    Open file Abstractive_Summarization_Techniques.ipynb and run all the cells to demonstrate the working of each algorithm.

+#### Comparison of all the techniques using ROGUE AND BLEU scores

+  Run all the algorithms on multiple examples and calculate the ROUGE and BLEU scores each time.
+  The summary of the scores generated can found in the file Score Summary.csv

 #### Advanced LLM Techniques